 Savory roasted vegetables are a fall favorite of mine.
-Fragrant rosemary, shallots and crispy prosciutto season this dish and make it a show-stopper on your Thanksgiving table.
+Fragrant rosemary (which I got from the rosemary plant in my garden), shallots and crispy prosciutto season this dish and make it a show-stopper on your Thanksgiving table.
 If you are vegetarian or vegan, leave out the prosciutto.
 They are very good without – – but everything’s better with bacon (or in this case prosciutto) right?

 A dear friend of mine has a “bacon” party every year in November.
 We refer to it as “Ballard Bacon-fest.”
 For nine years, a group of friends (and now friends plus kids) have been gathering in her Ballard home, bringing home the bacon, talking and savoring all things BACON.
 It is all in good fun and a good thing for our waistlines that it happens only once a year.
 I took this carrot dish to the party one year and it was very warmly received.
 It’s always good to have a vegetable as a side dish at a pot-luck.